MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 The Controller shall support a minimum of 30 simultaneous Monitor_handles, a minimum of 30 simultaneous tracked devices, and a minimum of 20 simultaneous tracked duplicate advertisements.
 The Controller shall also be capable of performing a continuous LE scan at 10% duty cycle.

-If Address Resolution is enabled in the Controller and the Host intends to monitor a remote device with its IRK successfully stored in the Controller’s resolving list, then the Host shall provide the Peer_Identity_Address and Peer_Identity_Address_Type parameters from the remote device’s resolving list entry as the Peer_device_address and Peer_device_address_type parameters, respectively.
+If Address Resolution is enabled in the Controller and the Host intends to monitor a remote device with its IRK successfully stored in the Controller's resolving list, then the Host shall provide the Peer_Identity_Address and Peer_Identity_Address_Type parameters from the remote device’s resolving list entry as the Peer_device_address and Peer_device_address_type parameters, respectively.

 | *RSSI_sampling_period* | Legacy Advertisements | Extended Advertisements (Non-Anonymous) | Extended Advertisements (Anonymous) |
 |--|--|--|--|